tiptonspiderj/Passman/README.md

 ```
 ### Executing program

-If you just want to run the program from the executable jar in the "input" folder you can use the command:
+If you just want to run the program from the executable jar in the "input" folder, you can use the command:
 ```
 java -jar --module-path "YOUR PATH TO\javafxsdk17.0.0.1\lib" --add-modules=ALL-MODULE-PATH Passman.jar
 ```
 ## Authors

-Contributors names and contact info
+Contributor’s names and contact info

 Jeremy Tipton
 [@tiptonspiderj1](https://tiptonspiderj1.com)